bobbydwise1/site-rebuild-ng/README.md

 ## Description

 Attempt to clone the look and functioning of website of your choosing using the Angular framework.
 This part of a 2-week project.
+The clone attempt will be of the Deviantart.com website.

 ## Setup/Installation Requirements

 * _Clone the project files from the associated Github repository._
 * _Navigate to the root directory of the project, and type: $ npm install.
 Node Package Manager will begin installing all required dependencies._
-*
+* _The user will have to get their own Firebase API key for this project to work.

 ## Requirements

 *
 ## Known Bugs

-_*The list of results contact phone numbers has not been cleaned of array special characters (ex: [ ])._
+_*The app appears to compile, but throws an error message about not being able to find the module firebase/app.._

 ## Support and contact details